odysseyprogramme/odyssey-website-dev/content/template.md

 <br>

-Works here: becomes code block in website:
+Works on github, yet becomes code block in website.
+Even the list fails to render...
+There must be a way...
 1. Open the file containing the Linux mascot.
 2. Marvel at its beauty.